 Onto kitchens.
 Having been part of the Neptune team for over three years, Debbie knew all four of our kitchen collections inside out, although she surprised herself with what they chose.
 “I’ve always loved Limehouse.
 From the moment I started at Neptune, I thought that when I came to re-do my kitchen, that would be the one for me.
 But, when you’re surrounded by Chichester, Suffolk, Henley and Limehouse every day, you start to love them all and you learn about the spirit behind all of the collections.
 Last year, when Henley was redesigned, I fell for it, head over heels.
 It’s so simple but still classic and with regal undertones.
 That’s the overall feel of our home: very Scandi, open and light, with lots of glass.
 But above all, pared-back, less-is-more and enduring.
 Details like Henley’s neat and contemporary square skirting go really well with that.
 In the end, what made me ultimately pick Henley was that it’s just what my heart wanted.
 I can’t really articulate it any better than that.
 I remember thinking to myself, I have to have that kitchen.”

-Debbie designed her kitchen with Lewis, one of the talented kitchen designers from Neptune Colchester.
-“The whole process, including installation, was so smooth,” she said, “the only complication was spilling a cup of tea over Lewis’ designs!
+Debbie designed her kitchen at Neptune Colchester.
+“The whole process, including installation, was so smooth,” she said, “the only complication was spilling a cup of tea over the designs!
 I had to charge to the store to get print-outs of new ones.”
 Although Henley is available with exposed oak cabinetry as well as painted, the Pearce family opted to just have the painted finish.
 “There’s a lot of oak in our house already,” said Debbie, “so I wanted it to be a subtle feature in our kitchen – something that’s seen when you open drawers and cabinet doors – rather than a big presence.
 We decided instead on Snow for the majority of the cabinets – where the fridge-freezer and larder are, and on the run along the back – but with the island in Smoke for contrast.”
 When it came to the work surfaces, Debbie had practicality in mind.
 “The worktop is quartz, which is light and has a similar look to marble but is much more easy-going, something that’s very much needed with children in the house.
 We used it throughout the kitchen and up onto the splashbacks.”
 The final look, she said, is “contemporary, but not as much as Limehouse would’ve been.”

 Now that their kitchen is complete, we asked Debbie what she’d say is a ‘must have’.
 “Definitely the larder.
 I can’t believe just how much I can get in there, I was amazed, even though I’ve worked with these cabinets for years.
 I don’t use any other cabinet for storing food now, although I’ll admit mine’s not all that beautiful inside.
 There are tins of baked beans in there!
 The big pan drawers are useful too,” she continued, “I can fit everything in and it’s all so neat.
 I especially love the oak and the secret drawers inside.
 And the black-bronze rods in the bottom that stop your pans from making scuffs.
 I’m not an organised person, but having a roomy kitchen makes me organised.
 And I really love that.”